Busting Wellness Myths At Work & Home

 Myth 1: You must walk 10,000 steps a day

 The truth: The 10,000 figure began as a 1960s pedometer marketing hook, not medical guidance.
-Large reviews now suggest meaningful health gains around 7,000 steps, with benefits starting even lower.
+Several large studies now suggest meaningful health gains from around 7,000 steps a day, with benefits starting even lower.
 More movement helps, but the number does not need to be round.

 What to do instead: Encourage “more than before,” promote brisk walking where possible, and track weekly totals rather than fixating on a daily quota.